Link: Apply now for the Marriott Bonvoy Business® American Express® Card

 The real perk that makes the Marriott Bonvoy Business Card worthwhile on an ongoing basis is that you get a free night award every year on your account anniversary, valid for a one-night hotel stay at a property costing up to 35,000 points.

-As of some point in April 2022, it’ll even be possible to top off these awards with up to 15,000 points to stay at a more expensive property, which will give this perk even more flexibility.
+It’s also possible to top off these awards with up to 15,000 points to stay at a more expensive property, which gives this perk even more flexibility.

 These free night certificates are an exceptional deal, and one of the main reasons I think this card is worth having.
 Marriott is the world’s largest hotel chain, so regardless of your preferred hotel program, just about everyone may find themselves in a situation where this could come in handy.
 I consistently redeem this certificate at hotels costing $250+ per night, more than double the card’s annual fee.